MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/7-track-build-history.md

     ![Azure Pipelines showing the Build History widget](../media/7-build-history-widget.png)
 1. Hover over each build to view the build number, when the build was completed, and the elapsed build time.

    Each build succeeded, so the bars on the widget are all green.
-If the build had failed build, it would appear in red.
+If the build had failed, it would appear in red.
 1. Select one of the bars to drill down into that build.

 To display more widgets, select the **Extension Gallery** link at the bottom of the **Add Widget** pane.